Skip to contents

 Examples

-# Example 1: Design with no adjacencies
+# Example 1: design with no like-treatment adjacencies

 design_no_adj <- data.frame(